psu-epl/psu-epl.github.com/A406-target-calibration.md

    - Right click within the camera within the camera and choose "Tool test at camera position".
    - Then enter a penetration depth of something ridiculously light: 0.1 mils.
    - It'll try to route a cross.
 But at 0.1 mils, it should really only scratch the surface.
 Maybe even just have a few points of contents.
-   - Then do another one at 1.5 mils, which is a standard penetration depth, and should do it.
+   - Then do another one at around 1.9 mils, which is a standard penetration depth, and after a bit of scotch brite, should look good.